networktocode/schema-enforcer/docs/ansible_command.md

 # The `ansible` command

-> Note: In order to use the `ansible` command, ansible 2.8, 2.9, or 2.10 must be installed on the system running schema enforcer.
-If you do not already have ansible installed, you can install it as an extra dependency of the schema-enforcer tool by running `pip install schema-enforcer[ansible]`.

 The `ansible` command is used to check ansible inventory for adherence to a schema definition.
 An example exists in the `examples/ansible` folder.
 With no flags passed in, schema-enforcer will:

 - display a line for each property definition that **fails** schema validation